 So, why is my number one lesson not patience or making sure to own a miter saw or a reciprocating saw or keeping sharp objects away from yourself when you’ve lost your mind?
 Because, in the end, no matter how many tools you own, no matter how many lists you make, no matter how prepared you are (and I was prepared, I planned this renovation for over a year before we began and I’m still kicking myself for not doing some things differently!) when you start a job like this things are going to go wrong somehow.
 And its probably not going to be a big “wrong” its just going to be something as simple as breaking a pipe off and having to go back to the store for the 11th time.
 Or not being able to find the right bit for the 3,792nd time.
 Or, maybe you bought the wrong screws, there are THOUSANDS to choose from.
 In the end, it probably won’t be a very big deal and everything is fixable, every mess can be cleaned up but when you’re already at the end of your rope, already having spent countless hours on your stomach, already crawled forty feet, in the dirt, in the crawl space in the dead of night, to find out that the length you cut the electrical line is literally two inches too short, it can sure feel like the end of the world.

 My number one home renovation lesson is absolutely to expect SOMETHING TO GO WRONG.
 You just have to expect it and it’s not about being a “glass-is-half-empty” kinda of gal, no, it’s actually about being a realist.
 Over the months Joe and I both became scrappy and learned how to work with things going “wrong” (mostly because atomic meltdowns are exhausting and time consuming and after fifteen months of renovation we just didn’t have the energy to get upset anymore, or I should say “I” because Joe is the coolest most easy going character ever in the history of men in my life – which is why I married him) but when you’re just starting out on any project bumps along the way can really feel like earth quakes.
 If you’ve watched dozens of youtube videos and hours of the DIY and HGTV channel – I’m telling you right now that they’re lying to you in how smooth things actually go.
-There’s a reason why even old carpenters (with years of experience) will still put a level on something and exclaim with glee, “Holy shit!
+There’s a reason why even old carpenters (with years of experience) will still put a level on something and exclaim in astonishment, “Holy shit!
 Put a screw in it – its level!”

 Honestly, any work you do with wood or on your home will be so entirely based on your own millions of itty bitty circumstances that there is absolutely no way to know exactly what you’re going to find until you get there.
 Give yourself a break, plan as thoroughly and completely as you can and expect to NOT be able to foresee everything!
 You will get there and things are probably not going to go smooth AT ALL.
 Like in life, my number one home renovation lesson is simple: take everything in stride, it may take another run to the hardware store (and you will want to hit something, maybe especially the incredibly clean and cheerful girl behind the counter who will never know what its like to reach into a septic pipe to make sure its cleaned out) but you must learn to not despair, to keep perspective, everything is fixable, every project can be finished (and will get finished) and is doable.
 Quite honestly, sitting on your butt crying in the dirt (which is ok because we do all need a good cry from time to time) is just wasting more time when you could have fixed it and finished it already!